 Black characters come in all colors.
 Sometimes, when looking for characters to relate to, you need to look beyond the superficial and dig a bit deeper.
-What do I mean by black?
+What do I mean by Black?
 Perhaps it’s their voice or a particular personality quirk.
-Mannerisms, resemblances and cultural similarities can all serve as markers for your connections to characters.
-Not to mention, if you are looking for inspiration for you NYC Comic Con Cosplay, look no further!
+Mannerisms, resemblances, and cultural similarities can all serve as markers for your connections to characters.
+Not to mention, if you are looking for inspiration for your NYC Comic Con Cosplay, look no further!
 Here are seven characters who aren’t black, but are totally black if you look think about it.
 Let’s dive in.

 Who didn’t love Aqua Teen Hunger Force?
 The insane, mentally draining cartoon on Adult Swim offered up a strange assortment of sentient fast food products as the protagonists of the series.
 None more interesting as the super genius, floating carton of french fries Frylock.
 Voiced by Carey Means, Frylock portrayed a few characteristics people would associate with black culture.
 He routinely got his fries braided, he was the voice of reason, and his voice was sultry and easy to listen to.
 He also had laser eye beams.
 Something most people don’t know, we black folks can do… (it’s a secret, shhh)

 Played by the incomparable Zoe Saldana-Perego, Gamora is the no-nonsense killer on the Guardians of the Galaxy Marvel group.
 While Zoe is not necessarily black, she is black adjacent, born to a Dominican father and Puerto Rican mother.
 Gamora’s character in the Marvel films has a distinct, curt personality I remember growing up around.
 She reminded me very much of every little girl in our grade school.
 Strong, opinionated, uncompromising young women who would smack you raw if you crossed them.
 Oh, the playground massacres we endured at their hands…